steveklabnik/require_relative/README.md

 make a pull request.
 Patches should have documentation and/or tests.
 Don't be afraid to make a pull request without them, if you don't know how to test something we can work on it in the comments. :)

+To run the tests, simply "rake test."

+To install your development version of the gem, simply "rake install".

+To generate the documentation, "rake read," and it'll open in your browser.